kaiba-tech/kaiba/docs/introduction.md

 }
 ```

-### Introducing Iterables
+### Introducing Iterators

-We can use `iterables` on an `object` which works similar to `mapping.path`, but it applies the current `object` and all its attribute mappings and nested objects to each and every element in whatever list `iterables` points to.
+We can use `iterators` on an `object` which works similar to `mapping.path`, but it applies the current `object` and all its attribute data_fetchers and nested objects to each and every element in whatever list `iterators` points to.

 Lets solve the above example!